 Managing TLS/SSL certificates

 To ensure the security of your information, manage your certificates and private keys carefully.
 As the number of certificates in your organization increases, as will the number of private keys.
 Keeping a pulse on the location and security of every private key becomes an inefficient and unsecure process.
-Venafi’s Trust Protection Platform manages the process for you and ensures that keys and certificates are secure and discoverable.
+Venafi’s Control Plane for Machine Identities manages the process for you and ensures that keys and certificates are secure and discoverable.